The Virgin Soldiers (film): Cast

+Production

+Film rights to the novel were bought by Carl Foreman, who had a production unit at Columbia.
+Foreman was busy making Mackenna's Gold so he assigned the job of producing to Ned Sherrin, with Leslie Gilliatt as co producer.
+Leslie Thomas wrote the first script but Sherrin felt it did not do justice to the novel so Joseph McGrath was hired.
+This version was not well received so John Hopkins wrote a new draft.
+Ian Le Frenais was called in to do some additional work.
+Filming took place in 1968.

 Reception

 Box office

 The Virgin Soldiers was the 17th-most-popular film at the UK box office in 1969.
+However it performed poorly in the US.

 Critical

 The Monthly Film Bulletin wrote: "The Virgin Soldiers remains firmly rooted in the tradition of British Forces Comedy.
 The jokes, which make up most of the script, revolve round the obvious bawdy themes of service life, and the sexual encounters are presented in what is almost a Carry On fashion ...
 All this is made even more surprising by the occasional lapses into a tone of portentous seriousness. ...
 It may be unreasonable to expect of John Hopkins (scripting from an adaptation, with 'additional dialogue' to boot) that his screenplay should have attained the same level of prickly intensity which is present in so much of his television work, but one hardly anticipated that he would turn out something as utterly conventional as this.
 There are some lively performances, especially from Lynn Redgrave, and the atmosphere seems authentic enough; but overall it is difficult not to feel that The Virgin Soldiers is really nothing more than a kind of monstrous mating of [1956] and The Family Way [1966 ]with a bit of The Long and the Short and the Tall (1961) thrown in for foul measure."

+Producer Ned Sherrin later established his own company, called Virgin Films.